andyatkinson/andyatkinson.github.io/coaching.md

 ## Session Logistics

-- 55 minutes, Thursdays, 10AM - 5PM US Central Time (UTC−06:00), online (Google Hangouts)
+- 55 minutes per session, bookable on Thursdays, on the hour (or book multiple!) between 10AM - 5PM US Central Time (UTC−06:00), online (Google Hangouts)
-- Client books on their own, and provides company information: Business name, URL, mailing address, contact person name, title, email
+- Client books sessions on their own, and at the time of booking provides needed company information: Business name, URL, mailing address, contact person name, title, email
 - Up to 2 people can attend, recording is fine
 - Sessions are prepaid (See below)
 - Discount of $100 for 4 sessions with half prepaid

+The company information flows into a consulting agreement we'll e-sign describing the services, and time tracking and invoicing on my side.

 ## We'll be most efficient working together when...